English

 • Gaming company Bungie said it will lay off 220 employees, the latest layoffs in a string of cuts totaling 11,000 across the gaming industry so far this year.

-The actual number of unemployed is much higher, with millions more forced to work part time or having given up the search for jobs altogether.
+The actual number of unemployed is much higher, with millions more forced to work part-time or give up the search for a job altogether.

 The Washington Post wrote, “With the unemployment rate now at the highest rate since coming out of the pandemic downturn in 2021, economists, banking analysts and investors warned that recession signals are flashing.”